+

 Workload management

-WLM uses the high availability manager to both propagate the routing information and make it highly available.
-Although WLM routing information typically applies to clustered resources, it can also apply to non-clustered resources, such as stand-alone messaging engines.
 Typically, we must leave the high availability manager enabled on any application server that produces or consumes either IIOP or messaging engine routing information.

 For example, if:

+When the servlet in cluster 2 calls the enterprise bean application in cluster 1, the high availability manager must be enabled on all servers in both clusters.
 Workload management Beans ClusterMgr and Cluster might return basic information about a cluster.
-However, if the high availability manager is disabled in any part of our topology, we cannot modify the current settings and have your modifications propagated to all cluster members.
+However, if the high availability manager is disabled in any part of our topology, we cannot modify the current settings and have the modifications propagated to all cluster members.

+A proxy server cluster does not have all of the same functionality an application server cluster has.
 For example, because there is no data replication among members of a proxy cluster, failover between proxy servers in the cluster is not supported.
 If a proxy server is down, all active connections owned by the proxy server go away and then incoming requests fail.
-However, both proxy servers and proxy clusters support the high availability and failover of backend servers, such that the proxy server can detect if a backend server is down and then forward the requests to a server that has the session replicated.
+However, both proxy servers and proxy clusters support the high availability and failover of backend servers, such that the proxy server can detect if a backend server is down and then forward the requests to a server with the session replicated.

 Example output: